 You wash your face after your morning shave, and as you let out the water you notice it's draining slowly.
 Is this the beginning of a blockage in the basin's trap, or is there a more serious problem with your main sewer line?
 It's best not to wait to find out.
 Taking immediate action to resolve a potential blockage can save you money when hiring a plumber later on.

-Clearing a basin or tub drain may cost as little as the price of a plunger and 10 minutes of mild exertion, but calling in a professional plumber to snake your main line and clear a severe blockage could cost hundreds of dollars.
+Clearing a basin or tub drain may cost as little as the price of a plunger and 10 minutes of mild exertion, but calling in a professional plumber to snake your main line and clear a severe blockage will cost between $127 and $280 .
 Understanding when to fall back on the skills of a pro, when to undertake the work yourself, and what steps to take to prevent future blockages makes it easier to manage your finances while also keeping your home plumbing operational.

 Types of Drain Clearing and Costs